By Ken Zurski

 Nearly every May in the 1930’s, a radio performer named Robert Spere staged rallies in New York City promoting a day set aside not just to honor moms, but dads as well.

-His plan was to change “Mother’s Day” to “Parent’s Day.”
+His hope was to change “Mother’s Day” to “Parent’s Day” instead.

 Spere, a children’s program host known as “Uncle Robert” told his attentive audience: “We should all have love for mom and dad every day, but ‘Parent’s Day’ is a reminder that both parents should be loved and respected together.”

-Much earlier, in 1908, a day set aside to celebrate mom, affectionately known as Mother’s Day became a national day of observance in 1908.
+Much earlier, in 1908, a day set aside to celebrate mom, affectionately known as Mother’s Day, became a national day of observance.
 But there was no enthusiasm for a day set aside for fathers.
 “Men scoffed at the holiday’s sentimental attempts to domesticate manliness with flowers and gift-giving,” one historian wrote.

-Retailers, however, liked the idea and promoted a “second Christmas” for dads with gifts of tools, neckties and tobacco, instead of flowers and cards.
+Retailers, however, liked the idea.
+They promoted a “second Christmas” for dads with gifts of tools, neckties and tobacco, instead of flowers and cards.
 But it never gelled.
-Even Spere’s “Parent’s Day” idea died when the Great Depression hit.
+Even Spere’s “Parent’s Day” idea hit a snag when the Great Depression hit.
 (Today, “Parents Day” is officially celebrated on the fourth Sunday of every July.)